wearsunscreen/gen-garden/README.md

     ]
 ```

-## Drawing
+## Drawing -- How to draw your GenGarden

-Drawing coordinates are expressed in a tuple of floats, (x, y).
+Drawing coordinates are expressed as a tuple of floats, (x, y).
 The (0, 0) coordinate is at the center of the drawing area.
 The drawing area is 200 units high by 200 wide.

 `GenGarden` provides `circle`, `ellipse`, `line`, and `rect` functions to draw with.
 Each function returns a "drawing".
 Each drawing can have children drawings. `Svg.Attributes` can be added to each drawing to allow transforms and other visual specifications.
 Attributes are inherited from parent drawings.

 `grid` will display the x and y axes.

-The drawing function is passed to via `Gengarden.view`.
+The drawing function is passed via `Gengarden.view`.
 Example:

 ```elm
 drawFrame : List GenGarden.Slider -> Float -> List (GenGarden.Drawing msg)